-August September October Declaration of Candidacy due seven (7) days prior to elections and no sooner than seven (7) days after school begins Publicize last year's successes and this year's goals (September).
-School community council elections should be held prior to September 16, 2016 (online elections are recommended please let Communications Department know if you are interested: communications@graniteschools.org) At your first meeting: View "Using the Trust" DVD or other online state training materials Elect chair and vice-chair Adopt rules of order/procedure to govern meetings and post to school website (see p.
-12) October Attend a district SCC training: September 14, 2016 at Granite Education Center-Auditorium A; September 21, 2016 at Olympus HS-Alumni Room, or September 29, 2016 at Granger HS-Alumni Room (all 6-8 p.m.)
-October 20, 2016 deadline: The council must be in place, including elections and subsequent appointments SCC roster due to Communications (communications@graniteschools.org); use provided form On your school's website, post council roster (name, phone & email), a meeting schedule, and a summary report on how LAND Trust funds were used (Send to local elected officials) Complete the membership and principal assurance forms and the final summary report on how LAND Trust funds were used at www.schoollandtrust.org Report on last year's implementation and success; Purchase items not personnel related for current year implementation November December January February Discuss course and student enrollment priorities Review the school Bullying Policy and Procedures and the Child Access Routing Plan (Safe Walking Route) Collect data, review progress, and modify as needed, including budgets and expenditures Review Safe Technology and Digital Citizenship reports (see pp. 14-15) March Summarize progress and needs Collect data and monitor LAND Trust funds School LAND Trust Plan, Reading Achievement Plan (elementary only), and signature page due in March at www.schoollandtrust.org April May Child Access Routing Plan (Safe Walking Route), using SNAP (Student Neighborhood Acces Plan) through UDOT, due to the District Traffic Safety Committee by April 30 , 2017 (elementary and junior high schools only) to Kieth Bradshaw (kcbradshaw@graniteschools.org) LAND Trust money should be spent by May 1 , 2017 .
-Hourly employee funding must be spent by May 31 , 2017 Determine vacancies for the upcoming school year by May 1 , 2017 By May 15 , 2017 public notice must be made of the fall elections with an invitation for interested persons to become candidates, qualifications of candidacy and membership, declaration due date, location of declaration forms, and voter instructions June July August Collect data, prepare year-end summary of actions, achievement progress, and use of LAND Trust funds to be sent to all households and elected officials Publicize SCC vacancies and candidate declaration information through various methods, inlcuding take-home flyers, registration packets, autodial, email, and website
+August September October Declaration of Candidacy forms due Monday, August 30 Publicize last year's successes and this year's goals (September) School community council elections will be September 14-16, 2021 online.
+New members will be announced the following week, and terms will begin once elections have concluded At your first meeting: View the SCC training video(s) provided by the district.
+Watch the other videos in subsequent meetings Elect chair and vice-chair Adopt rules of order/procedure to govern meetings and post to school website (see p.
+12) October Watch School Community Council training videos.
+Videos will be sent from the Communications Department, and will be available on the Granite School District YouTube channel October 19, 2021 deadline: Council membership must be in place, including elections and subsequent appointments SCC roster due to Communications (communications@graniteschools.org); use provided form Complete the membership and principal assurance forms and the final summary report on how LAND Trust funds were used at schools.utah.gov/schoollandtrust Report on last year's implementation and success; Purchase items not personnel related for current year implementation Determine how the school will "provide for education and awareness on safe technology utilization and digital citizenship that empowers a student to make smart media and online choices" (H.B.
+213) November December January February Discuss course and student enrollment priorities Review the Child Access Routing Plan or Safe Walking Route (elementary and junior high) Collect data, review progress, and modify as needed, including budgets and expenditures Review Safe Technology and Digital Citizenship reports (see pp. 14-15) Enter final reports for 2020-2021 (expenditure data entered through UPEFS); District review complete by February 25 March Summarize progress and needs Collect data and monitor LAND Trust funds School LAND Trust Plan, Reading Achievement Plan (elementary only), and signature page due in March at schools.utah.gov/schoollandtrust April May Child Access Routing Plan (Safe Walking Route), using SNAP (Student Neighborhood Access Plan) through UDOT, due to the District Traffic Safety Committee by April 30, 2022 (elementary and junior high schools only) LAND Trust money should be spent by April 30, 2022.
+Hourly employee funding must be spent by May 27, 2022 Determine vacancies for the upcoming school year by April 30, 2022 By May 15, 2022 public notice must be made of the fall elections with an invitation for interested persons to become candidates, qualifications of candidacy and membership, declaration due date, location of declaration forms, and voter instructions; Plans will be approved by Board of Education by this date June July August Distribution of funds for approved plans Collect data, prepare year-end summary of actions, achievement progress, and use of LAND Trust funds to be sent to all households and elected officials Publicize SCC vacancies and candidate declaration information through various methods, including take-home flyers, registration packets, autodial, email, and website

-Announces COMMUNITY COUNCIL ELECTIONS
+COMMUNITY COUNCIL ELECTIONS

 School Community Councils are elected parent/guardian and employee representatives who work together with the Principal to increase student achievement.
 By law, the Council is responsible to review school data and develop plans for school improvement.
 Councils also allocate the LAND Trust funds to assist the school in reaching achievement goals.
-Please see the Granite District web page for more information regarding the roles and responsibilities of Community Councils (www. graniteschools.org)
+Please see the Granite District web page for more information regarding the roles and responsibilities of Community Councils (www.graniteschools.org)